 Friends and family members are noticing the change and starting to avoid her.
 It breaks my heart to see that happening.

-Managing Difficult Behaviors in an Older Loved One
+Managing Difficult Behavior in an Older Loved One

 It sounds like you are going through a tough time.
 Adult children may have a difficult time adjusting to a change in a parent’s disposition.
 What makes it even more challenging is that it is often the people who do the most for a parent that are the target of their animosity.